 If a piece of clothing you really like gets damaged, it is a good idea to learn to fix it.
 Learning to do some basic patchwork sewing is a fantastic skill.
 Not only is it useful, but it’ll ensure that your clothes last even longer.
 This is a great place to start learning how to repair your clothes.
 If a piece of clothing really is on its last legs, consider donating or recycling.

 When you’re looking for new clothes, always think of slow fashion.
 A slow fashion brand will commit to using sustainable materials that will last a long time.
 If you’re committing to a lifestyle of rewearing clothes, fixing them up, and second hand-shopping, the brands you buy from should also be!

 What’s Bagmaya’s take on conscious fashion?

 Here at Bagmaya, we match conscious fashion values and carefully consider our impact.
 Our bags are made from hemp, one of the most environmentally sustainable crops out there.
 They’re built to last and do so without hurting the environment.
-We’ve also compiled a list of other slow fashion brands that you’ll love!
+We’ve also compiled a list of other slow fashion brands, including some fabulous eco swimwear brands, that you’ll love!